-Flood wall goes up on Second Street in Ironton - The Tribune
+Flood gate goes up on Second Street in Ironton - The Tribune

-Flood wall goes up on Second Street in Ironton
+Flood gate goes up on Second Street in Ironton

-On Monday afternoon, Ironton’s Flood Control Department decided to put up the flood wall on Second Street.
+On Monday afternoon, Ironton’s Flood Control Department decided to put up the flood gate on Second Street.

 At 10 a.m., the water at the Storm Creek was at just under 42.5 feet.
 By 3 p.m., it was at 45 feet.